 Tonight’s episode featured a special guest host, Julian Dunn of Chef.

-Our panel: Katherine Daniels - @beerops - a web operations engineer from Etsy.
+Our panel: Ryn Daniels - @rynchantress - a web operations engineer from Etsy.
 Jake Champlin - @grubernaut - an operations engineer from Minted.
 (Younger than Trevor!)

-Matt asks Katherine what it was like going to a place like Etsy - the gold standard! - what she expected, and what it was like when she got there.
-Katherine says that years of reading codeascraft and seeing etsy engineers speak at conferences meant that she was excited to start but also felt a little impostory.
+Matt asks Ryn what it was like going to a place like Etsy - the gold standard! - what they expected, and what it was like when they got there.
+Ryn says that years of reading codeascraft and seeing etsy engineers speak at conferences meant that they were excited to start but also felt a little impostory.
 “Everyone knows that devops is the internet and the internet is cats - I show up my first day and my desk is covered in cat pictures.”